Careca

-Antônio de Oliveira Filho (born 5 October 1960), better known as Careca ([kaˈɾɛkɐ]), is a Brazilian former footballer, who was deployed as a forward.
+Antônio de Oliveira Filho (born 5 October 1960), better known as Careca ([kaˈɾɛkɐ]), is a Brazilian former professional footballer who played as a forward.

 During his career, Careca played for several clubs, most notably with Italian side Napoli.
-He also represented the Brazil national football team on over 60 occasions.
+He was also capped over 60 times for the Brazil national team.

 Club career

 Careca began his footballing career in his home state of São Paulo with local side Guarani in 1978.
 With his finishing ability and devastating pace quickly established himself as one of his country's best young strikers.
 With Guarani, he won the Brazilian Championship during his first season and the Brazilian Second Division in 1981.

 By 1983 he had been signed by São Paulo, he continued to gather notoriety because of his impressive goals to games ratio and by 1986, Careca led São Paulo to the Brazilian Championship, beating his former club Guarani in the final.
 He was awarded Bola de Ouro the same year, which is the Brazilian equivalent of Footballer of the Year.